jamerrq/Foundational-CSharp-with-Microsoft/Write Your First Code Using C#/Write your first C# code/readme.md

 ### Understand the flow of execution

 It's important to understand the flow of execution.
 In other words, your code instructions were executed in order, one line at time, until there were no more instructions to execute.
 Some instructions will require CPU to wait before it can continue.
 Other instructions can be used to change the flow of execution.

+## Summary

+Your goal was to write code that displayed simple messages to an output console while familiarizing yourself with the syntax.
+You wrote your first lines of code using basic C# syntax.
+You learned two techniques for displaying literal-string data to the console.
+You also learned what to look when you come across an error in your code.
+And lastly, you identified C# syntax elements like classes and methods, and the purpose of several special symbols that are known as operators.
+You've taken your first steps towards building more sophisticated applications.